lucasefdr/lcseferreira/README.md

 - **Projects:** Here, you'll find a collection of projects that mirror my exploration of different technologies and coding concepts.
 Each project holds a piece of my learning journey and my desire to create meaningful applications.

 - **Learning Progress:** I believe in documenting my learning process.
-You might stumble upon repositories dedicated to notes, exercises, and resources related to C#, Oracle SQL, and Java.
+You might stumble upon repositories dedicated to notes, exercises, and resources related to C# and Oracle SQL.
 Feel free to learn and grow along with me.

 ## Let's Connect